revbingo/kss-play/README.md

 2) If you prefer to remain true to the orignal spec - in your application, create a `views/Styleguide/styleguide.html` file that extends `kssplay/Styleguide/styleguide-base.html`.
 Add `#{styleguide}` tag for each section of your styleguide.
 The body of the tag should be the html that will be used to demonstrate the style.
-  Add the `-modifierClass` class to be replaced by each modifier in the examples

 Example: